Air Conditioner Repair Checklist

 - Making your system wear out faster

-We propose replacing flat filters once a month, and accordion filters every three months.
+We propose replacing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last installed a new one, turn off your AC totally and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your AC totally and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be found in a connected filter box or wall-mounted return air grille.

 Angle the filter up to the light.
 If you can’t see through it, you need to get a new one.